Syllabus for Math 204, Linear Algebra

 We should expect, according to school policy, to be wearing masks and practicing social distancing in class.
 No one who is showing symptoms should come to class.
 It is possible that someone will be asked to self-isolate because of possible exposure to the virus; the policy on that will be set by the Colleges.
 All of this applies to me as well as to students.
 In the worst case, we might have to deal with a full shutdown of the Colleges and a transition to remote classes.
 Detailed policies will be set by the Colleges.

 I will assign and collect homework weekly.
-Since the solution manual for the textbook has solutions for every problem in the book, I will make my own homework sets, which will posted on the website for the course.
+Since the solution manual for the textbook has solutions for every problem in the book, I will make my own homework sets, which will posted on the website for the course and in Canvas.
 Homework will consist of both computational exercises and exercises that require proof.
 Under no circumstances will you ever receive credit for answers that are not justified in words or by an appropriate calculation or both.
 This is true whether or not a question explicitly asks you to justify your answer.

 Even though I am not assigning homework from the textbook, it would be a good idea work on a variety of problems from the book.
 This is part of the reading assignments—you don't really understand some mathematical concept until you have practiced using it.
 Doing only the graded homework will almost certainly not be enough for you to master the material.
 Remember that solutions to all of the exercises in the textbook are available in the downloadable solutions manual.